Skip to content

 • Clean working tree: No uncommitted changes

-• Feature branch: By default, compares against main
+• Feature branch: By default, compares against the default branch

 • Use --since: To refine specific commits on any branch, including main